Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.12.x of the free version correspond to changes made in 2.16.12.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.14.x of the free version correspond to changes made in 2.16.14.x of the paid version.

-= 1.16.13 - 29/Apr/2019 =
+= 1.16.14 - 30/Apr/2019 =

+* TWEAK: Make UpdraftVault trial more discoverable
+* TWEAK: Fix stray JavaScript in the short-lived version 1.16.13
 * TWEAK: Add support to translation updates
 * TWEAK: Add WP 5.2 support in UpdraftClone
 * TWEAK: Prevent PHP notice in remotesend method